 The City Chambers, today the meeting place for the City of Edinburgh Council, began life as the John and Robert Adam designed Royal Exchange opened by Lord Provost George Drummond in 1760.
-Intended as a forum for Edinburgh’s merchants, it never proved popular.
+Intended as a forum for the city’s merchants, it never proved popular.

 Author of Capital of the Mind, James Buchan, describing the building of the Royal Exchange, said “Part of the site was occupied by a disreputable relic of old Edinburgh, the grim and gousty Mary King’s Close…”

-As a terrible outbreak of plague swept through Edinburgh in 1645, the close and its maze of passageways and homes was largely abandoned.
+As a terrible outbreak of plague swept through Scotland’s capital city in 1645, the close and its maze of passageways and homes were largely abandoned.

 The frequently run tours, which last around an hour, offer visitors an experience brought to life by historical reenactors playing characters who once lived in the close.
 And there is quite a tale to tell.
 While there are some spooky elements, it’s much more of a history tour than a ghostly experience.